Manas120104/MedClarify/README.md

 ## 🔍 Health Claim Verification Module

+### What is a health claim first of all?
+A health claim refers to any statement that connects a particular food or food component to a potential health benefit or a reduced risk of disease.
+In essence, it describes a relationship between a food substance — such as a whole food, a nutrient, or a dietary supplement ingredient — and a specific health outcome.
+For example, manufacturers of oat-based cereals often claim that oat bran helps reduce cholesterol levels, thereby lowering the likelihood of developing serious heart conditions.
+Similarly, non-starchy vegetables are associated with a decreased risk of cardiovascular disease, while calcium intake is linked to the prevention of osteoporosis.
+Such claims are intended to guide consumers toward making informed dietary choices that promote long-term health and disease prevention.

 ### 🎯 Purpose
+- The purpose of this "Health Claim Verification Module" of MedClarify is to verify these health-related claims by evaluating their scientific validity and evidence base, ensuring that statements about food, nutrition, or medical benefits are supported by credible research.
+- It systematically analyzes published biomedical literature, clinical studies, and authoritative medical sources to determine whether a given health claim is factual, exaggerated, or misleading.
-Leverages **Mistral-7B-Instruct-v0.3** within a **Retrieval-Augmented Generation (RAG) framework** to verify health claims using authoritative medical sources.
+- It leverages **Mistral-7B-Instruct-v0.3** LLM within a **Retrieval-Augmented Generation (RAG) framework** to verify health claims using authoritative medical sources.
+- By combining natural language understanding, evidence retrieval, and domain-specific reasoning, the assistant helps promote trustworthy health communication and empowers users to make informed, evidence-backed decisions about diet, wellness, and medical products.

 ### 🔄 How It Works

 #### Step 1: Claim Input 📝
-Users can submit various types of health queries:
+Users can submit various types of health queries/claims:
 - **Specific assertions**: *"Dark chocolate improves cognitive function"*
 - **Comparative statements**: *"Vitamin D is more effective than calcium for bone health"*, *"Covishield has better efficacy than Covaxin"*
 - **General inquiries**: *"Garlic and health"*, *"Benefits and risks of intermittent fasting"*